Cash machine fraud

 - Never let anyone distract you at a cash machine.
 If you hear an ‘excuse me’ or ‘is this yours?’, stay focused and only respond when you’re finished

-- If your card won’t eject from the cash machine, call your bank or card issuer helpline while you’re still standing by the machine.
-Don’t walk off, accept help from a stranger or go into the bank to talk to staff – this can allow a fraudster to move in and steal your card
+- If your card won’t eject from the cash machine, call your bank or card issuers helpline while you’re still standing by the machine.
+If you have the Barclays app, use it to temporarily freeze your card.
+Don’t walk off, accept help from a stranger or go into the bank to talk to the staff – this can allow a fraudster to move in and steal your card

 Remote access fraud